geky/equeue/README.md

     equeue_call_in(&s->queue, 5, sonar_update, s);
 }

-// although the above is perfectly synchronized, we can run these
-// modules on a single event queue int main() {
+// all of the above queues can be combined into a single thread of execution int main() {
     equeue_t queue;
     equeue_create(&queue, 1024);